griebelthomas/aduulm-stonesoup/README.md

 # aduulm-stonesoup
-Self-assessment extensions to the Stone-Soup project: https://github.com/uulm-mrm/aduulm-stonesoup
+Forward link to self-assessment extensions to the Stone-Soup project: https://github.com/uulm-mrm/aduulm-stonesoup